SaltyGoo/saltygoo.github.io/class/fi_barbarian.md

 1. You don't understand art
 1. You are faceblind
 1. You don't understand war
-1. You cannot fathom theology
+1. You cannot fathom religion
 1. You cannot understand law
 1. You are sworn against (merchants or nobles or vagrants)
 1. You are lost in the forest